rshhridoy/IDM_Activation_Script/IDM-Activation-Script-main/IDM-Activation-Script-main/README.md

 # Method 2 - Traditional

-* Download the file from [GitHub](https://github.com/lstprjct/IDM-Activation-Script/archive/refs/heads/main.zip)
+* Download the file from [GitHub](IDM-Activation-Script-main/IDM-Activation-Script-main)
 * Right-click on the downloaded zip file and extract
-* In the extracted folder, run the file named `IAS.cmd`
+* In the extracted folder, run the file named `Hridoy.cmd`
 * You will see the activation options, and follow onscreen instructions.
 * That’s all.